yonathanpy/HeliosGrid/README.md

 #     HeliosGrid

-deterministic network observability and defensive framework for high-assurance environments

-engineered for continuous monitoring, anomaly signaling, and controlled enforcement on critical surfaces
+deterministic network observability and defensive framework for high-assurance environments. engineered for continuous monitoring, anomaly signaling, and controlled enforcement on critical surfaces.

 ---